 October 17, 2020 5 min read

 Everyone gets sick from time to time.
 It's a natural way for your body to demand some restoration and protection when the going gets tough.
-However, if you feel like you’re always stocking up on painkillers, cold & flu medicine, carrying emergency tissues with you at all times, or regularly feeling a little foggy and fragile, your immune system could be suffering more than you are aware of.
+However, if you feel like you’re always stocking up on cold & flu medicine, carrying emergency tissues with you at all times, or regularly feeling a little foggy and fragile, your immune system could be suffering from the stress of day-to-day life.*

-Luckily, if youdo happen to keep muttering the words, ‘why do I keep getting sick every month’, we live in a world full of opportunities to strengthen our immune systems.
-Here are some great places to start:
+Luckily, if youdo happen to keep muttering the words, ‘why do I keep getting sick every month’, we live in a world full of opportunities and actions to support the function of our immune systems.* Here are some great places to start:

-The vitamins, minerals and nutrients found in food is much more effective than taking supplements - Harvard Medical School.
-Particularly, vitamin C, zinc, iron and omega-3 fatty acids are essential.
+The vitamins, minerals and nutrients found in food arecrucial to an overall healthy diet.* Particularly, vitamin C, zinc, iron and omega-3 fatty acids are essential.
 Fish like salmon and tuna, seeds such as flaxseeds and chia seeds, and nuts such as walnuts - are all packed with omega-3 fatty acids.
-Which increases the production of special immune cells called ‘lymphocytes’ - the most powerful defence cells when it comes to fighting off bacteria.
+These ingredients are great for providing support in the defense functions of healthy immune systems against powerful bacteria.*

-Vitamin D is a great aid for a strong, functioning immune system, as well as healthy bones, teeth and muscles.
-Luckily for most people, 10-15 minutes of sunlight per day is all you should need, and for most of the year from March until October, this is easy enough to accomplish.
-The body creates its own source of Vitamin D when you’re outside in direct sunlight.
-However, in the depths of winter, when outdoor life is scarce, you can find Vitamin D in fatty fish, egg yolks, soy milk and mushrooms.
+Vitamin D is a great aid for a strong, functioning immune system, as well as healthy bones, teeth and muscles.* Sunlight is one of the most important natural sources of vitamin D.* The body uses the vitamin to absorb the calcium it needs for body function and maintaining overall bone health.* Short bursts of sunlight, for most people, that is 10-15 minutes per day , can provide the sunlight needed.* In North America, this can be possible for most from March until October.* The body creates its own source of Vitamin D when you’re outside in direct sunlight.
+However, in the depths of winter, when outdoor life is scarce, you can find Vitamin D in fatty fish, egg yolks, soy milk and mushrooms.*

 Our body depends on water to function at its optimum state.
 It might seem obvious, however signs of mild dehydration can be difficult to spot.
-General aches and pains, headaches, lethargicness and constipation are areas we tend to not take much notice of.
-Drink your water.
+Remember to always carry water with you when you leave the house.

-We’ve gotten used to the regular washing of hands these days.
-The trick is to wash for at least 30 seconds, every time before you eat especially.
-Your mouth is the gateway to the rest of your body, and a meeting place for all kinds of good and bad bacteria.
-Daily brushing, flossing, and use of an antibacterial mouthwash can help keep oral systems in check.
+We’ve got used to the regular washing of hands these days.
+The trick is to wash for at least 30 seconds, every time before you eat.* Your mouth is the gateway to the rest of your body, and a meeting place for all kinds of good and bad bacteria.* Daily brushing, flossing, and use of an antibacterial mouthwash can support overall oral health and function.*

 Meditation, Yoga Practise, Exercise Regime

-Whatever helps you tackle stress.
-For some it’s a meditation morning ritual, writing in a journal, repeating positive affirmations or stretching away the tension held in muscle tissues.
-For others it might be kickboxing at 6am before work or dancing around the kitchen to your favourite playlist.
-Spend time in nature.
-Stay emotionally connected to those around you, and make regular phone calls to loved ones.
-Yes, these things are directly linked to your immune system health.
+It’s important to find activities which help us to manage our stress.
+For some it’s a meditation morning ritual, writing in a journal, repeating positive affirmations or stretching away the tensions held in muscle tissues.
+For others it might be kickboxing at 6am before work or dancing around the kitchen to your favourite playlist, spending time in nature or staying emotionally connected to loved ones with regular communications.
+Yes, these things can be directly linked to your immune system health.

-So, we’ve established ways in which you can naturally boost your immune system health.
-A nutrient-rich diet being the best place to start - with special attention to your intake of Vitamin C, D, iron and omega-3 fatty acids.
-So what are chaga mushrooms, and how can they combat the, ‘why do I keep getting sick every month’ feeling?
+So, we’ve established ways in which you can support immune system health through nutrient-rich diets, movement, meditation and exercise as well as hygiene, hydration and sleep.
+So what are chaga mushrooms, and how can they help maintain overall health while you avoid that ‘why do I keep getting sick every month’ feeling?*

 Chaga mushrooms are a type of ‘superfood’ nutrient-dense mushroom which grows on birch trees in Asia, Canada, Northern Europe, Russia and some North Eastern parts of the United States.
-Their medicinal, health boosting properties have been known about and used for hundreds of years, particularly in Siberia, Russia and Asia.
+Chaga has been traditionally consumed for centuries as a food for maintaining overall vitality and health,* particularly in Siberia, Russia and Asia.
 Health enthusiasts are not in the dark on the value of this powdery fungi plant medicine, though for most people in the Western world, it’s a relatively contemporary discovery.

 Chaga mushrooms are bountiful in:

 The chaga mushroom is dark in colour on the exterior and vivid orange internally.
-It has a tough, charcoal-like, dry texture and soft core, which can easily be dehydrated and finely buffered into powder.
-From this powdered form, it is most commonly used to make tea, coffee, elixirs, tinctures and capsules to be consumed as a supplement.
-Chaga mushrooms have been used for centuries to support overall health functioning.
-The bioactive compounds found within charga include elements known as ‘polysaccharides’, which also supports the body’s ability to manage and adapt to stress.
+It has a tough, charcoal-like, dry texture and soft core, which can be dehydrated and finely buffered into powder.
+From this powdered form, it is most commonly used to make tea, coffee, elixirs, tinctures and capsules to be consumed as a supplement.* Chaga mushrooms have been traditionally used for centuries to support overall health function.* The bioactive compounds found within chaga include elements known as ‘polysaccharides’, which also support the body’s ability to manage and adapt to stress.*

 If you find your immune system isstillstruggling to keep up, you are always trying and failing to recover from your last infection, and you’re stillthinking, ‘why do I keep getting sick every month’ - you could be suffering from a more serious immunity related disease.
-Check in with your doctor, who will be able to prescribe you a medication and plan to help you.
+Check in with your doctor, to diagnose and create a health plan to help you.

 Sign-up to receive our weekly digest full of good things to help with your Rritual.